-6 Review of the Code of Practice
+6. Review of the Code of Practice

-This Code of Practice in its revised form as dated below shall be reviewed one year following adoption and again at regular intervals thereafter as determined at the time of each review.
-This will allow for the Code of Practice to reflect appropriately any changes in institutional or external circumstances as may affect the efficient operation of the Code.
+This CoP in its revised form as dated below shall be reviewed three years following adoption and again at regular intervals thereafter as determined at the time of each review.
+This will allow for the CoP to reflect appropriately any changes in institutional or external circumstances as may affect the efficient operation of the Code.